st3w4r/frictionless-signup/design.md

 # Events

-	throw error if email is not valid throw error if an account already exist send event if data was modified per the user
+	set an event on all fields, emit an event when focus out throw error if email is not valid throw error if an account already exist send event if data was modified per the user